ralfspoeth/json/README.md

 described below:

 * The Greyson library parses a JSON document into a `JsonValue` instance.
-* User Code uses the _Greyson Query API_ to instantiate target class instances for this value.
+* User code uses the _Greyson Query API_ to instantiate target class instances for this value.
-* User Code transforms an arbitrary class instance
+* User code transforms an arbitrary class instance
   (or array or collection of objects) into a `JsonValue` using the _Greyson Builder API_.
 * The Greyson library serializes this `JsonValue` into a JSON file.